 Transitions took place virtually, with staff having conversations with receiving and sending schools by telephone.
-This included conversations between SENCOs, safeguarding leads, class teachers and Teaching
+This included conversations between SENCOs, safeguarding leads, class teachers and Teaching Assistants.

-Assistants.
 Transition booklets continued to be sent to those children who had been identified as potentially benefitting from them and additional 'Back to School' booklets were provided to children who may have difficulty in following the school guidelines for sharing of equipment and social distancing.
 Plans were in place to allow children with visual impairments to access the school premises prior to the start of the new term in order to map out the environment.
 Individual approaches were agreed with the families of particular children who were identified as being highly anxious about returning to school.
 Training for staff continued to take place, with staff continuing to attend training virtually during the lockdown period, such as sensory circuits and emotional health and well-being.

-September 2020:
+September 2021:

-Schools will open fully for all year groups.
 In the event of futher closure or part closure, if children have an EHC plan the risk assessment will need to balance a number of different risks, including:

-the potential health risks to the individual from coronavirus, bearing in mind any underlying health conditions the risk to the individual if some or all elements of their EHC plan cannot be delivered for the time being and the risk if they cannot be delivered in the normal manner or in the usual setting and the opportunities to meet needs in a different way temporarily, for example, in the home or online the potential impact to the individual's wellbeing of changes to routine or the way in which provision is delivered any safeguarding risks for children with a social worker if not in school and the need to support care placements for looked-after children
+- the potential health risks to the individual from coronavirus, bearing in mind any underlying health conditions - the risk to the individual if some or all elements of their EHC plan cannot be delivered for the time being and the risk if they cannot be delivered in the normal manner or in the usual setting and the opportunities to meet needs in a different way temporarily, for example, in the home or online - the ability of the individual's parents or carers or home to ensure their health and care needs can be met safely week-round or for multiple weeks, bearing in mind the family's access to respite - the potential impact to the individual's wellbeing of changes to routine or the way in which provision is delivered - any safeguarding risks for children with a social worker if not in school and the need to support care placements for looked-after children